EMMANUELWB/Telecom-nigeria-analysis/README.md

 # 📡 Telecom Data Analytics Case Study: Nigeria

 ## Project Overview
-This project explores the growth of Nigeria’s mobile industry by reconciling data from the **Nigerian Communications Commission (NCC)** and the **World Bank (WB)**.
-The analysis focuses on mobile subscription totals and teledensity trends, providing a snapshot of market expansion and saturation over time.
+This project explores Nigeria’s mobile industry using data from the **Nigerian Communications Commission (NCC)** and the **World Bank (WB)**.
+It highlights how mobile subscriptions and teledensity expanded rapidly from 2000, and the sudden reversal that began after 2021.

 ## Goal
 - Convert World Bank’s *“mobile subscriptions per 100 people”* into total subscriptions using Nigeria’s population.
-- Merge World Bank totals with NCC’s annual (December) subscription figures.
+- Merge World Bank totals with NCC’s annual December subscription figures.
-- Compare reporting differences between NCC and WB.
+- Compare differences between NCC and WB reporting.
-- Track **teledensity trends** alongside subscription growth.
+- Track teledensity alongside subscription growth.
-- Communicate insights through clear visualizations and storytelling.
+- Communicate insights through visualizations and storytelling.

 ## Datasets
-- **Nigerian Communications Commission (NCC):** Monthly mobile subscriptions & teledensity.
+- **Nigerian Communications Commission (NCC):** Monthly subscriptions and teledensity
-- **World Bank (WB):** Mobile cellular subscriptions per 100 people.
+- **World Bank (WB):** Mobile cellular subscriptions per 100 people
-- **World Bank (Population):** Annual Nigerian population estimates.
+- **World Bank (Population):** Annual Nigerian population estimates

 ## Methodology
-- **R (dplyr, readr, ggplot2):** Data cleaning, merging, and visualization.
+- **R (dplyr, readr, ggplot2):** Data cleaning, merging, visualization
-- **PowerPoint:** Storytelling of insights and trends.
+- **PowerPoint:** Storytelling of insights and trends
+- **Gamma / AI:** Assisted presentation design and refinement

 ## Key Insights
-- Both NCC and World Bank datasets confirm strong growth in Nigeria’s mobile subscriptions since 2000.
+- Subscriptions grew from almost zero in 2000 to over 200 million by the early 2020s
-- After conversion, WB and NCC totals align closely, with small gaps due to reporting methods.
+- World Bank and NCC totals align closely once converted to the same scale
-- **Subscriptions and teledensity rose steadily until 2021, then plummeted from 2022 onward.**
+- Subscriptions and teledensity rose steadily until 2021, then dropped sharply after 2022
-- By 2023, subscriptions fell back to ~220 million, with teledensity also declining, driven largely by the **NIN–SIM linkage directive (2022–2023)** that barred unregistered lines.
+- By 2023, subscriptions fell back to about 220 million, with teledensity also declining
-- The recent decline highlights a **critical shift** in Nigeria’s telecom sector after years of uninterrupted growth.
-- This disruption is clearly quantified in the **impact_results table**, where subscription losses following the 2022 and 2023 enforcement dates show sharp negative changes.
+- The downturn aligns with the **NIN–SIM linkage directive**, which deactivated unregistered lines
+- Charts and the **impact results table** in this repo show how sudden and disruptive the shift was

 ## Tools
-R · PowerPoint
+R · PowerPoint · Gamma · AI